St. Paul's Secondary School: First foundation

 St. Paul's Secondary School owes its parentage to the Sisters of St. Paul de Chartres who arrived in Hong Kong from France in 1848.
 They became involved in local education soon after their arrival.
 They sponsored and ran St. Paul's Convent School in 1854 and their work of educational excellence became well known in Hong Kong.

 Second foundation

 St. Paul's Secondary School was founded in 1960 by the Sisters of St. Paul of Chartres as an extension of St. Paul's Convent School to meet the growing needs of science education of girls in Hong Kong at secondary and matriculation levels.

 Its former principal, Damian Lai, retired in 2006.

 Academics

 There are five classes in each of form 1 to form 6, constituting a total of 30 classes.
 Most of the form 1 students come from St. Paul's Primary Catholic School and the rest come from other primary schools.

-Other Learning Experience

-Under the New Senior Secondary (NSS) Curriculum, 'Other Learning Experiences' (OLE) is one of the three components that complement the NSS subjects.
-Based on our strong foundation of the five Essential Learning Experiences in the junior forms, senior form students are offered a wide range of OLE opportunities both within and outside school.
-It is hoped that our Paulinians would be further encouraged to participate in the five areas of OLE, namely Aesthetic Development, Physical Development, Moral and Civic Education, Community Service and Career-related Experiences.

-In SPSS, Subject-related Experiences is also included in the OLE Coordination Team to give extra support for activities related to academic learning.